kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 * The sample client extracts the callback URL from the `status` subresource, and sends its CBT requests to the `VolumeSnapshotDelta` listener at the callback URL.
-* The listener authorises the CBT requests by delegating the authorisation protocol to the Kubernetes API server via the `SubjectAccessReview` API.
+* The callback listener authenticates and authorises the CBT requests by delegating to the Kubernetes API server via the `TokenReview` and `SubjectAccessReview` APIs.
-* Once the request is authorised, the listener uses the identifier (resource's name and namespace) embedded in the callback URL to retrieve the original `VolumeSnapshotDelta` custom resource, to retrieve the user-provided input parameters.
-These parameters will be included in the subsequent GRPC request to the mock CSI driver plugin.
+* Once the request is authenticated and authorised, the listener uses the identifier (resource's name and namespace) embedded in the callback URL to get the original `VolumeSnapshotDelta` custom resource, in order to retrieve the user-provided input parameters.
+These parameters will be included in the next GRPC request to the mock CSI driver plugin.
 * The listener sends the GRPC request to the mock CSI driver plugin.
-* The mock plugin responds with a list of sample CBT data to the listener and some sample pagination parameters used for requesting a "second page" response.
+* The mock plugin responds with a list of fake CBT data and pagination parameters to the callback listener.
 * The listener forwards the response payloads back to the sample client.
 * The sample client uses the pagination parameters to fetch the second page of CBT data.